Skip to main content

 App Tracking Transparency (ATT)

-You must use the AppTrackingTransparency framework if you want to use the AdTechPass and share it with other companies for purposes of tracking across apps and websites.
+You must use the AppTrackingTransparency framework if you intend to use the AdTechPass and share it with other companies for cross-app and cross-website tracking purposes.

-The AppTrackingTransparency framework presents an app-tracking authorization request to the user and provides the tracking authorization status.
+The AppTrackingTransparency framework displays a tracking authorization request to the user and provides the tracking authorization status.

 Request ATT

-• Show the Utiq consent pop-up, if the user accepts then proceed to the next step, else stop the flow.
+• Display the Utiq consent pop-up.
+If the user accepts, proceed to the next step; if the user rejects, stop the flow.

 ATT Validity Check - User rejects the ATT

-Apple gives users an option to change or withdraw ATT from the App settings, this can be done even while the App is not open.
+Apple allows users to change or withdraw ATT permissions from the App settings, even when the app is not open.

-1. Go to Settings > Privacy & Security > Tracking to see a list of apps requested to track your activity.
+To do this, go to Settings > Privacy & Security > Tracking to see a list of Apps that have requested tracking permissions.
+You can toggle tracking on or off for a specific App.

 ios-16-iphone-14-pro-settings-privacy-security-tracking-allow-apps-to-request-to-track.png